 When you use telephonic interpreting services, the interpreter also can’t see a speaker’s facial expressions or gestures, and not being able to pick up on this nonverbal communication could mean that the interpreter won’t be able to fully understand what the speaker is trying to communicate.

-But if a statement is being recorded over the phone and you need the assistance of an interpreter, telephonic interpreting from Legal Language Services can provide the services you need for an accurate recorded statement.
+If a statement is being recorded over the phone and you need the assistance of an interpreter, telephonic interpreting from Legal Language Services can provide the services you need for an accurate recorded statement.

 Contact us today.